fabxc/client_golang/README.md

 component.
 You will want to select the appropriate topic below to continue your journey:

-  1. Telemetric instrumentation of servers written in Go and exposition through a web services interface.

-     See the [exposition library](prometheus/README.md) for more.
+  1. See the [exposition library](prometheus/README.md) if you want to export metrics to a Prometheus server or pushgateway

-  2. Processing of remote telemetric data.

-     See the [consumption library](extraction/README.md) for more.
+  2. See the [consumption library](extraction/README.md) if you want to process metrics exported by a Prometheus client.
+(The Prometheus server is using that library.)

 # Getting Started